 One of the benefits of being a Mediterranean island is plentiful sunshine throughout the year, and Cyprus is no exception.
 In fact, Cyprus epitomizes the ideal weather of the region with sunny days and fine temperatures almost every day.
 Extremes of temperatures are rare, meaning Cyprus has something to offer every month of the year, whether it's swimming (as late as November) or enjoying cultural sites and festivals (all year long).
 While seasonal fluctuations are not drastic, however, they are different.
 Here's what to expect:

 Summer: When It Sizzles

 For just about Summer stretches from mid-May to mid-October and means high temperatures, cloudless skies and cooling breezes from the sea.
 It's the ideal season for swimming, sunbathing and a whole range of watersports from sailing to scuba diving.
-At this time of year, explore the archaeological sites early in the morning or in late afternoon, avoiding the hottest part of the day.
+At this time of year, explore the archaeological sites early in the morning or in the late afternoon, avoiding the hottest part of the day.
 It's always a good idea to bring along sun protection, such as sunscreen and a broad-brimmed hat.
 Even in the height of summer when it's 32C(90F) degrees at the beach (and warmer inland), temperatures are refreshingly cooler in the Troodos, making the mountains ideal for hiking or simply relaxing.

 The days of September and October are still sunny and the water warm enough for comfortable swimming.
 Basically, it's still summer.
 In Lemesos, the first ten days of September bring the annual Wine Festival, a buoyant period not to be missed.